mboxed/bubble/README.md

 An in-progress implementation of an IRC client.

-Theming and basic structure _heavily_ borrowed from Hundredrabbit's beautiful [Left](https://github.com/hundredrabbits/Left) editor.
+Theming and basic structure _heavily_ borrowed from Hundred Rabbits' beautiful [Left](https://github.com/hundredrabbits/Left) editor.